NEW BUSINESS DEVELOPMENT CONSULTANT / SALES at Headhunters - IT-Online

 Experience and qualifications required – non negotiable:

-- Minimum of TWO years in a similar role (sales, customer care, customer management)
+- Minimum of TWO years in a similar role (sales, customer care, customer management, key account management)

 - Relevant tertiary qualification